The Global Security Outlook

 On behalf of Handelsblatt Global, YouGov asked 1,000 people in eight countries for their views on the European Union, the United States and global security issues.
 The exclusive survey will appear quarterly in Handelsblatt Global.
 Seven countries in Europe will be surveyed every three months, and the United States and China will be added alternately each quarter.

 The YouGov/Handelsblatt Global survey includes a Cold War Barometer, which measures where Europe currently falls between “complete peace” and total “worldwide conflict” on a scale of 0 to 10.
-The average for the first poll was 5.7, indicating above-average tensions over the future.

 China’s Relative Optimism